Stochastic Inflation in Numerical Relativity: Stochastic Numerical Relativity

-As a first demonstration of our method's potential, Appendix~\ref{app:Aij} analyses the evolution of the anisotropic degrees of freedom encoded in $\tilde{K}_{ij}$.
-In future work, applying the transverse projector will yield the first extraction of scalar-induced gravitational wave power from a Bunch-Davies vacuum evolved in NR.
+As a first demonstration of the potential of such simulations beyond standard stochastic inflation, we analyse the evolution of the anisotropic degrees of freedom encoded in $\tilde{K}_{ij}$.
+In future work, applying the transverse projector will yield the first extraction of scalar-induced gravitational wave power from a Bunch-Davies vacuum evolved in stochastic NR.
 We reserve these investigations of PGWs for future work and focus on the general anisotropic amplitude in our two scenarios.

+Discarding the anisotropic degrees of freedom of General Relativity is central to the separate universe approximation (SUA) \cite{wands_new_2000} and the Hamilton-Jacobi approach \cite{salopek_nonlinear_1990, rigopoulos_separate_2003, prokopec_ensuremathdeltan_2021} { - but see \cite{Tanaka:2023gul,Tanaka:2024mzw}}.
+With a fully relativistic evolution of Bunch-Davies fluctuations, we can confirm if this is appropriate and understand the validity of such approximations more quantitatively.
+We know of course that $K$'s background ($k=0$ mode) is dominating overall given that $\tilde{K}$ has no background order contribution.
+We are interested in the perturbations at first and second order in perturbation theory, in particular in the case of USR where ${\cal R}$ blows up.
+For that purpose Figure \ref{fig:specAK} shows the spectra of $K$, $\tilde{K}$ (taken as $\tilde{K}_{ij}(k)\tilde{K}^{ij}(k)^*$ in Fourier space) and $\sqrt{3\tilde{K}_{ij}\tilde{K}^{ij}/2}$.

+It is of interest to compare the anisotropic $(-\tilde{K}_{ij}\tilde{K}^{ij})$ and isotropic ($\frac{2}{3}K^2$) contributions to the Hamiltonian constraint, given that the latter is the only one commonly considered in the SUA.
+Note that $K$ and $\tilde{K}$ (not squared) do not compete in any of the ADM equations without being squared or contracted respectively, see eqns.~\eqref{eq:CoarseGrainedADM_Dyn3} - \eqref{eq:CoarseGrainedADM_Dyn1} - \eqref{eq:CoarseGrainedADM_Dyn2} and \eqref{eq:CoarseGrainedADM_Con1}, apart from the Momentum constraint \eqref{eq:CoarseGrainedADM_Con2}, usually identified as the culprit hampering such approximation \cite{cruces_stochastic_2022,Artigas25}.

+Looking at the left panels first, we find that perturbations in $K$ freeze in the quadratic slow-roll case but decay in the USR case.
+This is also visible in the contrasts present in Figures \ref{fig:quad_contrast} and \ref{fig:usr_contrast}.
+Switching to the second panels, we see that anisotropic and isotropic powers can be comparable in magnitude in both scenarios initially but the former decays quickly after horizon crossing and are thus negligible in the quadratic case.
+In the USR case, perturbations in $K$ decay as well, implying that all terms in $K_{ij}$ are of similar magnitude and that the SUA truncation of the momentum constraint could potentially be violated.

+The last panel probes most relevant terms competing with $K$: these are expected to be of second order given that $\tilde{K}$ has no background order, and, in fact, a careful observation shows anisotropic spectra to be subdominant to the isotropic modes for most, although not all, times.
+Clearly, the striking hierarchy between isotropic and anisotropic expansion that characterizes the quadratic case is not present in the USR case.
+As pointed out in \cite{Artigas25} through use of the non-adiabatic pressure, the anisotropic sector cannot be neglected a priori for the satisfaction of the momentum constraint in regimes such as this one.
+Further quantitative comparison between the isotropic and anisotropic parts of the extrinsic curvature is left for future work.